martinResearch/puzzleAI/README.md

 We generate a set of solved problem examples obtained either by generating random game and solving them with one of the method above or using a method that generate solution and then removed bricks to generate a problem.
 From this set of examples we can learn some heuristic function that predict for example a lower bound on the the number of bricks that are needed to solve the problem.
 We then add one brick at a time and perform an A* search using this heuristic.
-Note that at each time we add a brick there is no point trying to add a brick that is not on the lemmings trajectory, can this be learnt by the machine ?
+Note that at each time we add a brick, there is no point trying to add a brick that is not on the lemmings trajectory, can this be learnt by the machine ?

 maybe use approach like